 - Supporting pupils at school with medical conditions – Department for Education guidance

-- Supporting pupils with medical conditions: Templates – includes a downloadable editable template for an Individual Health Care Plan.
-This is provided by the Department for Education
+- Supporting pupils with medical conditions: Templates – includes a downloadable editable template for an Individual Health Care Plan provided by the Department for Education

-- Health Conditions in Schools Alliance – example policy and editable Individual Health Care Plan templates.
-This includes example plans for a range of medical needs.
+- Health Conditions in Schools Alliance – example policy and editable Individual Health Care Plan templates (including example plans for a range of medical needs)